As a vegan, nothing excites me more than the thought of having an endless supply of home-grown, organic vegetables and

 Let’s get started.
 Below is a list of 16 vegetables that can be grown in containers.
 These vegetables will thrive in their containers if you treat them well, and will keep producing delicious and nutritious treats for you to cook with.

 Yes, garlic is a vegetable and it grows amazingly well in containers.
 What kitchen is complete without fresh, fragrant garlic cloves?
 Choose a wide container, as you’ll need to space the bulbs around 5 inches apart when you plant them.

 They’re probably the easiest vegetable to grow this way and the perfect vegetable for gardening newbies.
 Your tomato plant will need plenty of sunlight – at least 5 hours each day.
-Plant your tomatoes in good, nutrient-rich soil, and you’ll plenty to stock your kitchen with.
+Plant your tomatoes in good, nutrient-rich soil, and you’ll soon have a plentiful harvest.

 Fresh cucumber can be used in so many different dishes.
 Use a large container and be prepared to give them plenty of water to feed on.
 Cucumber is one of the easiest vegetable to grow in containers, so once you start growing, you’ll reap them all season long.

 Carrots grow easily in containers but they do best in a shaded area and will need plenty of watering so that their roots stay nice and moist.

 5. SQUASH (Zucchini)

 Zucchini is one of the easiest vegetables to grow and is very productive in containers.
 Have you ever tasted fresh zucchini from a farmer’s market?
 The taste is incomparable.
 Grow your own and you’ll wish you’d been doing it all your life.

 Kale has been all the rage for years now thanks to its super-nutritional benefits.
 Kale is a cold weather crop and doesn’t do well during the Summer season, so be sure to also plant some Spinach if you crave leafy vegetables during the Summer months.